ahmedsirajuddin/django-projects/README.md

 When a post is created, the user creating the post (the owner) is automatically added to the list of users who like the post.

+urls.py:
+This file routes the URL /posts/ to PostViewSet (the view).

+views.py:
+The view in this file is PostViewSet.
+It uses PostSerializer as the serializer (which users Post as the model).
+The view has a 'like' and 'unlike' detail_route which allows users to like and unlike a post.

+post.html
+This HTML page has a form which allows users to create a post.
+It loads post.js and the PostPageApp AngularJS app.

+post.js
+This JS file uses base.js.
+This JS file has PostPageApp which has a controller which handles the submition of the form in post.html.
+It calls BaseService.add (the factory in base.js).

+base.js
+This JS file has the factory which handles post requests to the 'posts' URL (which calls PostViewSet which creates a Post object).
+It handles the success and error during post creation.